onap/vnfrqts-requirements/docs/Chapter8.rst

 R-46567: The VNF Package **MUST** include configuration scripts for boot sequence and configuration.

-R-55345: The VNF **SHOULD** use techniques such as “lazy loading” when initialization includes loading catalogues and/or lists which can grow over time, so that the VNF startup time does not grow at a rate proportional to that of the list.
+R-55345: The VNF **SHOULD** use techniques such as "lazy loading" when initialization includes loading catalogues and/or lists which can grow over time, so that the VNF startup time does not grow at a rate proportional to that of the list.

 R-88482: The VNF **SHOULD** use REST using HTTPS delivery of plain text JSON for moderate sized asynchronous data sets, and for high volume data sets when feasible.

-R-56786: The VNF **MUST** implement “Closed Loop” automatic implementation (without human intervention) for Known Threats with detection rate in low false positives.
+R-56786: The VNF **MUST** implement "Closed Loop" automatic implementation (without human intervention) for Known Threats with detection rate in low false positives.

 R-94525: The VNF **MUST** log connections to a network listener of the resource.